This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Beet and Gin Cured Salmon Recipe

-Plan ahead a little, but this Beet and Gin Cured Salmon is an elegant, healthy, flavorful dish to serve for a spring event (ie. #virtualbabyshower).
-Served with quick pickled cucumber and sweet onion, preserved lemon yogurt, watercress, and rye bread, flatbread, or crackers, it's sure to be a favorite!
+Plan ahead a little, but this Beet and Gi n Cured Salmon is an elegant, healthy, flavorful dish to serve for a spring event.
+Serve with quick pickled cucumbers and sweet onion, preserved lemon yogurt, watercress, and rye bread, bagels, flatbread, or crackers...

 Ingredients